-If the advanced manufacturing and clean electricity tax credits are repealed, a report by NERA Economic Consulting projects that in 2026, Pennsylvania will lose 16,380 jobs and \$620 million in GDP.
-Meanwhile, residential electricity prices are projected to rise by 3.8%, commercial electricity prices by 6.8%.
-Natural gas prices will increase 3% by 2029 as a result of the repeal.
+According to a report by NERA Economic Consulting, with limits to the advanced manufacturing and clean electricity tax credits, Pennsylvania would have lost 16,380 jobs and \$620 million in GDP.
+Meanwhile, residential electricity prices would rise by 3.8%, commercial electricity prices by 6.8%.
+Natural gas prices by 3% by 2029.